xzflin/chef-bcpc/docs/ansible_local_build_guide.md

 Installing the OS on the bootstrap node
 ---
+***NOTE: this process is somewhat involved and annoying.
+It will be replaced with a Packer image that incorporates everything automatically in the near future.***

 * Attach the ISO to the DVD drive of the **bcpc-bootstrap** node.
 * Boot the bootstrap node and install the operating system.
 * Select **eth0** as the primary network interface (additional interfaces will be configured manually after installation).